-2.3.56 Treatment of Characteristically Hazardous Wastes
+2.3.5 Treatment of Characteristic and Listed (K062) Hazardous Wastes

-The hazardous waste solidification unit/ treatment tank is a custom manufactured piece of equipment, essentially meeting the 40 CFR, Part 264.10 definition of an on-ground tank.
-The unit will be fabricated on site and is constructed of steel plates that have been welded into the shape of a box.
-The box is 20 ft. wide by 20 ft. long and is 4 ft.
-7 in tall.
+The hazardous waste treatment tank is a custom manufactured piece of equipment, essentially meeting the 40 CFR, Part 264.10 definition of an on-ground tank.
+The unit is constructed of steel plates that have been welded into the shape of a box.
+The box is 20-ft. wide by 20-ft. long and is 4-ft.
+7-in tall.
 The floor of the tank is 3/4-in steel plate and the side walls of the tank are 1/2-in steel plate.
 The top of the box is open.
-The connections between the plates will be joined together with full penetration welded joints so that the box is liquid-tight and will not allow waste to escape.
+The connections between the plates are joined together with full penetration welded joints so that the box is liquid-tight and will not allow waste to escape.
 The treatment tank will also be anchored to the floor on the north, west and south sides.
-The design and installation of the new on ground solidification tank will comply with all the requirements specified in 40 CFR, Subpart J, and the design drawings and specifications for the treatment tank as well as the engineering certification of the design are provided in Appendix I.
+The design and installation of the on ground treatment tank complies with all the requirements specified in 40 CFR, Subpart J, and the design drawings and specifications for the treatment tank as well as the engineering certification of the design are provided in Appendix I (Volume 2 of 3).

-The primary reagents used for treatment of the waste include hydrated lime/lime kiln dust, ferrous sulfate, sodium sulfide/sulfide flakes and hypochlorite.
-The reagents are stored in roll-off boxes or other containers.
+The primary reagents used for treatment of the waste include hydrated lime/lime kiln dust, ferrous sulfate, sodium sulfide/sulfide flakes, and hypochlorite.
 The amount of reagent varies based on the waste stream but is generally a 5:1 ratio when absorbing liquids and 10:1 for solids (i.e., 1 ton of waste to 200 pounds of lime).
-Because this is a new process for EQFL, there will be a learning curve involved in which reagents to use and the quantities involved.